 Task 34c.0.3 (BSC; M4 - M7) Workshop on data standards for climate predictions: A community workshop on 'Data standards for climate predictions' will be organised to discuss the different requirements on data standards in Barcelona in spring of 2020, with a focus on decadal forecasting.
 This meeting will be organised in coordination with as many relevant agencies and initiatives as possible (CMIP and WCRP, WMO's Commission of Climatology, etc.), always subject to approval by C3S.
-A letter of support for the workshop is already attached.
+A letter of support from a key representative of the group in charge of defining strategies for data documentation, storage and dissemination of CMIP simulations for the workshop is already attached.
+This commitment of such a community is very important to reach a long-standing agreement that makes C3S pave the way for a globally acceptable standard.
+The workshop aims at developing a common standard for the identification of both data and products, which should be agreed with the rest of the community, accepted by the WMO Lead Centre and developed in collaboration with the C3S 512 contract (EQC for the CDS, led by BSC) for compatibility with other Copernicus activities.

-Task 34c.0.4 (DWD; M9 - M11) organisation, preparation, and realisation of the mid-term project meeting
+Task 34c.0.4 (DWD; M6 - M8) organisation, preparation, and realisation of the mid-term meeting